 The following interim Standards are used in Australia for Forest Stewardship Certification:

 This is an International Standard that allows forest management enterprises to provide evidence to a company or third-party certification body that the wood they supply has been controlled to avoid wood being harvested from unacceptable sources.

 FSC Controlled Wood ensures that wood produced by the Forest Management Enterprise is sourced from harvesting operations that:

 do not convert natural forest to plantations or non-forested areas; and

 do not contain genetically modified trees.

 In October 2018, VicForests announced plans to seek certification to FSC Controlled Wood standard by 2020 following an earlier unsuccessful audit of its Central Highlands and East Gippsland operations.
-While separately certified under the Responsible Wood standard (Australian Forestry Standard), VicForests is committed to adding FSC Controlled Wood to its Responsible Wood certification by 2020.
+While separately certified under the Responsible Wood standard, VicForests is committed to adding FSC Controlled Wood to its Responsible Wood certification by 2020.